YushanZhu/K3M/README.md

 # K3M: A Model of Knowledge Perceived Multi-modal Pretraining in E-commerce

 This repository is the official implementation of our multi-modal pretrain model **K3M**, which is model proposed in a paper: **[Knowledge Perceived Multi-modal Pretraining in E-commerce](https://dl.acm.org/doi/pdf/10.1145/3474085.3475648)**, accepted by **ACM MM 2021** main conference.
-The project is based on an open source framework for multi-modal pretraining [VilBERT](https://github.com/facebookresearch/vilbert-multi-task).
+This project is based on an open source framework for multi-modal pretraining [VilBERT](https://github.com/facebookresearch/vilbert-multi-task).

 **(Due to the data access problem of Alibaba Group, we cannot open all the data used in paper.
 In the "data" folder, we release a small data sample for training K3M.)**